snowplow/advanced-analytics-web-accelerator/content/upload/upload_1.md

 {{% tab name="Snowflake Web Interface" %}}

 Another option is to load the sample data to the warehouse using the `Snowflake Web Interface` as described in the below steps.
-Please download the *sample_events.csv* from the attachments.
+Please download the *upload.zip* file from the attachments above which contains the *sample_events.csv* file needed for the below steps.
 For more details please check out the official [Snowflake documentation](https://docs.snowflake.com/en/user-guide/data-load-web-ui.html).

 #### **Step 1:**  Create the ATOMIC schema